canonical/jaas-documentation/how-to/candid_azure_integration.rst

 ``juju status --watch 2s –color``

-Once the deployment is finished, you will see the certbot and haproxy units are in an error state.
+Once the deployment is finished, you will see the certbot and HAProxy units are in an error state.
 This is because we still need to obtain a valid certificate for Candid.
-First we will need to get the public IP of the haproxy/0 unit:
+First we will need to get the public IP of the ``haproxy/0`` unit:

 ``juju status  --format json | jq '.applications.haproxy.units["haproxy/0"]["public-address"]'``

-Now you will need to go to the `Route 53 dashboard <https://us-east-1.console.aws.amazon.com/route53/v2/home#Dashboard>`_, navigate to the hosted zone for the canonical.<domain.com> subdomain and select Create record.
-We will add an A record for candid.canonical.<domain.com> with the value of the IP of the haproxy/0 unit we obtained in the previous step.
+Now you will need to go to the `Route 53 dashboard <https://us-east-1.console.aws.amazon.com/route53/v2/home#Dashboard>`_, navigate to the hosted zone for the ``canonical.<domain.com>`` subdomain and select Create record.
+We will add an A record for ``candid.canonical.<domain.com>`` with the value of the IP of the ``haproxy/0`` unit we obtained in the previous step.
 To obtain a valid certificate for Candid we will use an action of the certbot charm.
 Run:

 ``juju run-action --wait certbot/0 get-certificate  agree-tos=true aws-access-key-id=<access key id> aws-secret-access-key=<secret access key> domains=candid.canonical.<domain.com> email=<your email>  plugin=dns-route53``